BenWolstencroft/home-assistant-floorplan/docs/INSTALLATION.md

 2. Look for your BLE scanner devices (typically named with MAC addresses)
 3. The device ID is shown under each device

+**Device Friendly Names:**
+- Device friendly names are automatically fetched from Home Assistant device registry
+- Displayed on the floorplan card instead of MAC addresses
+- Uses custom name if set, otherwise device name
+- Falls back to MAC address if device not found in registry

 **Positioning Guidelines:**
 - Mount scanners 1.5-2.5m high (typical wall height)
 - Spread them throughout your home for better coverage
 - At least 3 scanners required for 3D trilateration
 - 4+ scanners recommended for better accuracy
 - Form a rough triangle or square around your tracking area
+- Z coordinate should match actual mounting height for accurate tracking

 ### Complete Example Configuration